cefleet/cefleet-teaching-notes/lesson-plans/14-week-middle-school/week3.md

 ## Homework
 1. Complete any exercises that are not completed.
 2. Create a program that will ask for a password and let the user know if the password is correct.
-Save the program in a new github repository.
 -  Accacptance criteria:
     - use a variable to store the password.
-    - The program must be saved in a new public github repository.